expo run, EAS development builds, and production builds.

 | Notifications are delayed | Check Android power management, FCM priority, iOS APNs priority, Focus settings, and notification permissions. |

-| Some pushes are missing | Check stale tokens, disabled channels, background-only payloads, excessive pending messages, and provider diagnostics. |
+| Some pushes are missing | Check stale tokens, disabled channels, offline devices, and provider diagnostics. |

-| Rich images do not attach | Confirm notificationServiceExtension is enabled and prebuild has been rerun. |
+| Rich images do not attach | Confirm notificationServiceExtension is enabled and the app has been rebuilt. |

 Tags return ContactNotLinked | Call login(userId, email) before tags. |